rbott/blog.bott.im/content/posts/2024/16-04-reading-your-water-meter-through-wmbus.md

                 driver: qcaloric
 ```

 But - no data from any water meters.
-That was a bit of a bummer.
+That was unexpected.
 I tried moving around the house, sitting right next to the water meter itself, but nothing changed.
 Could it be that my water meter is either not broadcasting at all or using some other means than wmbus?

 On a side note: interestingly, encryption does not seem to be popular among heat cost allocators.
 While it surely would take some time and effort to triangulate their phyiscal location, it should be possible to create profiles of the heat usage of these apartments and thus track the presence of their tenants.
 As an example this would be the output of a heat cost allocator using the `fhkvdataiii` driver: